Our driest nappy ever with a new DryTouch®LayerFind Out More

 You may need to change your usual cleanse/tone/moisturising routine and products, even if you’ve been loyal to the same brand for years.

-Stretch marks are caused by the skin tearing as needs to grow rapidly.
+Stretch marks are caused by the underlying skin tissues tearing as they stretch and grow.
 Pink, red or purple stripes commonly appear over the breasts, hips, buttocks, abdomen and anywhere the collagen and elastin fibres of the skin have been damaged.
 Check the article titled Stretch Marks in the Huggies range.

 Although most creams and oils don’t do much to avoid stretch marks forming, Bio Oil is one product which has a lot of scientific evidence to back up its claims.